kompseye/gcp-tutorial/DataLossPrevention/README.md

 # About
 The Google Cloud Platform has a service called Data Loss Prevention (DLP).
-This readme documents key commands to run via the Cloud Shell (browser-based shell available through GCP Console UI), then using the `gcloud` CLI.
+This readme documents key commands to run via the Cloud Shell (browser-based shell available through GCP Console), then using the `gcloud` CLI.

 # Setup